 It’s awful on @AmericanAir.
 The airline claims flight attendants are there primarily for our safety.
 Except when they’re obnoxiously hawking credit cards multiple times over the PA during the same flight.

-Besides annoying the heck out of me, I’m at a loss to understand how this is a good business decision. —Is the revenue they receive when some hapless passenger signs up a significant boost to their bottom line?
+Besides annoying the heck out of me, I’m at a loss to understand how this is a good business decision.

 —Are flight attendants so eager to supplement their salaries (apparently, they get ~$50 for every new customer) that they beg the airline to add extra work to their flight duties?